KristofarStavrev/huggingface_model_deployment/README.md

 - [ ] FOR FUTURE IMPROVEMENTS: Model tracking, drift, automated retraining
 - [ ] FOR FUTURE IMPROVEMENTS: Airflow/Dagster/Argo

+## What to focus for the logging
+For an LLM, you should log:
+Requests & Responses: Input prompts, model predictions, confidence Latency & Performance Metrics: How long inference takes Errors & Exceptions: Any failures in model serving, request timeouts.
+User Feedback (if applicable): User ratings or corrections to detect bad responses.
+Token Usage: Number of tokens per request.
+Data Distribution: Track changes in the type of data (distribution) the model is processing.
+Last 3 points could be useful to detect data/model drift

+With Grafana:
+Visualize metrics from Prometheus (LLM response time, API errors).
+Display logs from Loki (structured logs, request details).
+Set alerts (e.g., notify if the model response time is slow)?

 ## Tests coverage report
 ![Tests coverage report](docs/img/tests-coverage-report.png)